VelimirMueller/E-Commerce-Example-Frontend/README.md

 Progress:

--added full responsive components and scss styles -upgraded main-menu.component.jsx for large image thumbnails to chil 4 and 5
+-added full responsive components and scss styles -upgraded main-menu.component.jsx for large image thumbnails to child 4 and 5